mcordingley/Regression/README.md

 esoteric, reasons may exist.
 In these cases, we find an approximate solution through an iterative numeric process called "gradient descent".
 Putting together an effective descent regression can be a complicated process with many different options.
 These options are detailed below.

-For a quick start on logistic regression, refer to the LogisticTest as an example.
-The specific objects used there are good default options for getting started.

 ### Normalizing Features